Fixpoint Games on Continuous Lattices: Preliminaries on Ordered Structures

 \end{itemize} \end{example}

 A lattice is \emph{completely distributive} if where $K, J_k, K$ are index sets and $l_{k,j} \in L$.

 A function $f\colon L \to L$ is \emph{monotone} if for all $l, l' \in L$, if $l \sqsubseteq l'$ then $f(l) \sqsubseteq f(l')$.
-By Knaster-Tarski's theorem~\cite{t:lattice-fixed-point}, any monotone function on a complete lattice has a least and a greatest fixpoint, denoted respectively $\mu f$ and $\nu f$, characterised as the infimum of all pre-fixpoints respectively the supremum of all post-fixpoints:
+By Knaster-Tarski's theorem~\cite{t:lattice-fixed-point}, any monotone function on a complete lattice has a least and a greatest fixpoint, denoted respectively $\mu f$ and $\nu f$, characterised as the meet of all pre-fixpoints respectively the join of all post-fixpoints:

 The least and greatest fixpoint can also be obtained by iterating the function on the bottom and top elements of the lattice.
 This is often referred to as Kleene's theorem (at least for continuous functions) and it is one of the pillars of abstract interpretation~\cite{CC:CCVTFP}.
 Given a lattice $L$, define its \emph{height} $\asc{L}$ as the supremum of the length of any strictly ascending, possibly transfinite, chain.
+Then we have the following result.